-□ CPU/System Fan Fail Warning
+CPU/System/Power Fan Fail Warning

-Allows the system to emit warning sound if the CPU fan or system fan are not connected or fail.
+Allows the system to emit warning sound if the fan is not connected or fails.
 Check the fan condition or fan connection when this occurs.
 (Default: Disabled)

-CPU Fan Control mode
+CPU Fan Control Mode

-Auto Lets the BIOS automatically detect the type of CPU fan installed and sets the optimal CPU fan control mode.
+▶ Auto Lets the BIOS automatically detect the type of CPU fan installed and sets the optimal CPU fan control mode.
 (Default)

-▶ Voltage Sets Voltage mode for a 3-pin CPU fan.

-▶ PWM Sets PWM mode for a 4-pin CPU fan.
+▶ Voltage Sets Voltage mode for a 3-pin CPU fan.▶ PWM Sets PWM mode for a 4-pin CPU fan.